iProov/xamarin/README.md

 1. Open the Waterloo Bank solution in Visual Studio.
 2. Right click the root project and "Restore NuGet Packages" to ensure all NuGet packages are ready for usage.
+3. Add your API key & secret to ViewController.cs (for WaterlooBank.iOS) and MainActivity.cs (for WaterlooBank.Droid).
-3. Run the WaterlooBank.iOS or WaterlooBank.Droid project on a supported iOS or Android device respectively.
+4. Run the WaterlooBank.iOS or WaterlooBank.Droid project on a supported iOS or Android device respectively.

 > NOTE: iProov is not supported on the iOS or Android simulator.